-Teaching assistants are responsible for conducting discussion sections, holding office hours, and grading homework.
-It is TA’s responsibility to participate in regular class as well as his/her discussion section.
-This rule guarantees that there would be no problem in sharing in proctoring and grading exams, sharing responsibility equally among fellow TAs.
-You will be asked to administer midterms and finals for lecture and be asked to hold extra office hours during midterms/finals.
-MGT 11B and MGT 120 TA’s will be asked to lead 3 discussion sections, all other positions will be asked to lead 2 discussion sections.
+Teaching assistants are responsible for conducting discussion sections, holding office hours and grading homework.
+A TA is responsible for participating in regular class, as well as their discussion section.
+The purpose of this rule is to ensure responsibilities such as proctoring or grading exams are shared equally among fellow teaching assistants.
+As a TA, you will be asked to administer midterms and finals for lectures, and be asked to hold extra office hours during midterms and finals.

-- A 50% teaching assistant appointment receives $2059.78 monthly stipend and fee remission
+A 50% teaching assistant appointment receives $7,303.83 for the entire quarter, plus fee remission

-- A 25% teaching assistant appointment receives $1029.89 monthly stipend and fee remission
+A 25% teaching assistant appointment receives $3,651.19 for the entire quarter, plus fee remission

-- A 25% Reader appointment receives $14.16 per hour and fee remission
+A 25% reader appointment receives $16.75 per hour and fee remission

 **The salary and fee remission amounts are subject to change without notice.Teaching assistants appointment of 25% or higher receive a fee remission*, except for courses taken in Summer Sessions**.
 Teaching assistants appointed to Summer Sessions are appointed by the Office of Summer Sessions.
 There are no fee remissions offered for any student academic appointment during the summer. *Fee remission includes education and registration fees as well as Health Insurance.